“Self-Reliance,” Topics and Questions (2023)

-The purpose of becoming spiritually and temporally self-reliant is to become better able to serve the Lord and care for others (see John 15:8).
+The purpose of becoming spiritually and temporally self-reliant is to better serve the Lord and care for others.
 The Savior invites us all to act, to stand independent, and to become as He is.
 He will help us.
 He has promised: “It is my purpose to provide for my saints, for all things are mine.
-But it must needs be done in mine own way” (Doctrine and Covenants 104:15–16).
-His way includes learning and living the principles of self-reliance—“the ability, commitment, and effort to provide the necessities of life for self and family” (Providing in the Lord’s Way: Summary of a Leader’s Guide to Welfare ).
+But it must needs be done in mine own way.”1 His way includes learning and living the principles of self-reliance—“the ability, commitment, and effort to provide the necessities of life for self and family.”2

 Accepting and living the following principles of self-reliance will help us receive the spiritual and temporal blessings promised by the Lord.

 Be Obedient.
 Obedience to God’s laws, principles, and promptings leads to spiritual and temporal blessings.

 Serve and Be United.
 Service and unity build Zion—this is the way of the Lord.
 Elder Robert D. Hales of the Quorum of the Twelve Apostles said, “Only when we are self-reliant can we truly emulate the Savior in serving and blessing others.”3